-In the wake of the coronavirus pandemic, we expect governments and organizations will prioritize technologies that can help mitigate the health impacts of future pandemics.
-This is likely to accelerate investment into technologies in the realm of telehealth.
+In the wake of the COVID-19 pandemic, we expect governments and organizations will prioritize technologies that can help mitigate the health impacts of future pandemics.
+This will likely accelerate investment into telehealth technologies.
+We also see growing market opportunity for digital therapeutics and expect the number of digital therapeutic startups and deals to rise.

-In general, VC activity within the health & wellness tech space has spiked significantly as consumers, employers and policymakers adopt related initiatives.
+In general, VC activity within the health & wellness tech space has spiked significantly as consumers, employers, and policymakers adopt initiatives to increase initiatives to proactively prevent health conditions and increase quality of care.
 Today, the venture ecosystem is a vital incubator for this space.
-In the second quarter of 2020, VC funding for retail-oriented companies in the health & wellness tech industry totaled \$1.9 billion across 120 deals.
-In this report, we focus on the retail side of this industry, segmenting it into the following five categories: virtual health, mobile & digital health, biometric wearables & devices, dietary supplements and personalized medicine & testing.
-In another report, we explore enterprise health & wellness tech.

-COVID-19 pandemic crisis: We believe a robust pandemic preparedness and response infrastructure is likely to consist of several technology-based capabilities focused on predicting, identifying, tracking, containing and treating outbreaks.
+In the third quarter of 2020, VC funding for retail-oriented companies in the health & wellness tech industry totaled \$2.3 billion across 103 deals.
+COVID-19 pandemic: We believe a robust pandemic preparedness and response infrastructure will likely consist of several technology-based capabilities focused on predicting, identifying, tracking, containing, and treating outbreaks.
 This will benefit companies developing solutions in disease testing and telemedicine.
-It is unlikely these responses will all emerge as a singular effort but will consist of several overlapping systems funded by various stakeholders, including governments, non-governmental organizations (NGOs), health systems and businesses.
+It is unlikely these responses will all emerge as a singular effort, but rather will consist of several overlapping systems funded by various stakeholders, including governments, non-governmental organizations (NGOs), health systems, and businesses.
 We expect startups focused on these opportunities could benefit from current and future investment into pandemic infrastructure.